-The 2009 RL features an all-new powertrain consisting of a 3.7-liter SOHC VTEC® V-6 engine.
-Replacing the previous 3.5L V-6, the new 3.7L delivers more power, increased torque, more refined valvetrain, and an overall package that is lighter than the V-6 it replaces.
-The crankshaft of the RL is positioned transversely (side to side) rather than longitudinally (front to rear) which allows the RL engine to be packaged more tightly for better handling agility, without sacrificing interior comfort.
-Rated at 300 horsepower, the new high-output 3.7L V-6 is as powerful as some V-8 engines, yet the V-6 is more lightweight for better acceleration and more nimble handling.
-Compared to the old 3.5L V-6, the new 3.7L offers 9-percent more torque between idle and 3,000 rpm- the rpm range most people operate the engine during normal daily driving.
-The 3.7L V-6 gets a new engine bay cover assembly that simplifies the under hood appearance as well as focuses more attention on the new engine.
+The 2011 RL features a 3.7-liter SOHC VTEC® V-6 engine that delivers outstanding power and torque to provide brisk acceleration, effortless cruising and excellent fuel efficiency The crankshaft of the RL is positioned transversely (side to side) rather than longitudinally (front to rear) which allows the RL engine to be packaged more tightly for better handling agility, without sacrificing interior comfort.
+Rated at 300 horsepower, the high-output 3.7L V-6 is as powerful as some V-8 engines, yet the V-6 is lighter for better acceleration and more nimble handling.
+The 3.7L helps ensure that drivers have plenty of torque available during normal driving by generating roughly 80-percent of peak torque available at a mere 1,000 rpm.
+The 3.7L V-6 features an engine bay cover assembly that simplifies the under hood appearance as well as focuses more attention on the engine.

-The 3.7L V-6 is teamed with a new Sequential SportShift 5-speed automatic transmission with revised shift parameters, a more robust torque converter, and two new forms of transmission gear activation.
-The previous RL's multi-gated shifter has been replaced with a new straight-gate style console-mounted shifter.
-Or, for more spirited driving, a new "smart" F1-style steering wheel paddle shifter system is standard that now works when the transmission is in Drive (formerly the paddles only operated when in Manual mode).
-Grade Logic Control is paired with revised transmission shift programming to deliver improved performance and a crisper driving feel.
+The 3.7L V-6 is teamed with a new Sequential SportShift 6-speed automatic transmission with revised shift parameters, a more robust torque converter, and two forms of transmission gear activation.
+For simplicity the RL utilizes a straight-gate style console-mounted shifter coupled with racing-inspired steering wheel paddle shifters for more spirited driving.
+Grade Logic Control is paired with exclusive transmission shift programming to deliver improved performance and a crisper driving feel.

-To deliver exceptional handling performance and to maximize all-season traction, the 2009 RL comes standard with revised Super Handling All-Wheel Drive™ (SH-AWD™) that incorporates new control parameters that deliver quicker, more precise all-wheel-drive response.
-SH-AWD™ is the first all-wheel drive system in the world to distribute the optimum amount of torque not only between the front and rear wheels, but also between the left and right rear wheels.
+To deliver exceptional handling performance and to maximize all-season traction, the 2011 RL comes standard with a Super Handling All-Wheel Drive™ (SH-AWD™) system that incorporates control parameters that deliver quick, precise all-wheel-drive response.
+The RL's SH-AWD™ is the first all-wheel drive system in the world to distribute the optimum amount of torque not only between the front and rear wheels, but also between the left and right rear wheels.
 The system's torque vectoring direct yaw control feature makes the cornering character of the RL exceptionally neutral when under power.
-The result is a safer, more predictable, more enjoyable driving experience.
+The result is a more predictable, more enjoyable driving experience.

 - 3.7-liter, SOHC, V-6 engine produces 300 horsepower at 6,300 rpm and 271 lb-ft of torque at 5,000 rpm